yaochenkun/enterprise-info-spider/README.md

 A good way to install these libraries is to firstly install 'pip', and then you can install all the libraries based on pip commands.

 ## For More
-If you prefer more detailed information about this spider program, you could have a further look at the file '企查爬虫软件使用指南' in this repository.
+If you prefer more detailed information about this spider program, you could have a further look at the file '企查爬虫软件使用指南.pdf' in this repository.